 - Visually inspect the wires around the oxygen sensor and wiring harness.
 Check for damage on the terminals as well as fraying and other damage to the wires themselves.
-Replace wires as necessary then ensure all connections are secure.
+Replace wires as necessary, then ensure all connections are secure.

 - Locate the engine ground and check the connections.
 Also, inspect the ground for corrosion.
-Clean away any corrosion you see and tighten any loose connections, then clear all trouble codes, test drive, and re-scan.
+Clean away any corrosion you see, tighten any loose connections, and then clear all trouble codes, test drive, and re-scan.

 - Test the upstream bank 2 oxygen sensor using a multimeter with the engine running.
 The voltage from the sensor should fluctuate between around 100 mV and 900 mV.
 If you read a steady voltage, replace the oxygen sensor.